asmaahamid02/touristy/README.md

 ### User Stories

-- As a user, I want to browsse posts, so that I can find new places to visit
+- As a user, I want to browse posts, so that I can find new places to visit
 - As a user, I want to create posts and comments, so that I can share my experiences
 - As a user, I want to add new trip, so that I can find company and save my activities
 - As a user, I want to start chat with other users, so that I can make friends